The Washington State University Pullman Catalog

 Animal Sciences

 Students may apply for a minor in Animal Sciences once they have been admitted to a major and completed 60 credits.
 A minor in Animal Sciences requires a minimum of 16 credits of courses with the ANIM SCI prefix.
-At least 9 of the 16 credits must be upper-division, taken in residence at WSU or through WSU-approved education abroad or educational exchange courses, and include a minimum of 7 credits from the following list: ANIM SCI 313, 330, 350, and/or 351.
+At least 9 of the 16 credits must be upper-division, earned in WSU courses or through WSU-approved education abroad or educational exchange courses, and include a minimum of 7 credits from the following list: ANIM SCI 313, 330, 350, and/or 351.
 In addition, students may use up to 4 credits of ANIM SCI 399 or 499.
 Students must maintain a minimum 2.0 GPA within ANIM SCI courses to retain the Animal Science minor.

 Courses